Associate in Science (Transfer)

 Faculty who are experts in their fields teach all ICC courses.
 They are 100% committed to teaching so you’re ready to transfer to a university or move into your career.

 Network with faculty and fellow students in the Student Association for the Environment while you support our local ecosystems.
-The PreHealth Club, AMESS, and other student groups put the community in our community college experience.
+The PreHealth Club, Association of Mathematics, Engineering and Science Students (AMESS), and other student groups put the community in our community college experience.

 Chemist, Chemical Engineer, Materials Scientist, Pharmacologist, Doctor, Forensic Scientist, Toxicologist, Brewmaster, Perfumer, Food Scientist, Medical Researcher, Teacher.
-Alumni work at Caterpillar, OSF, Unity Point, ICC, USDA Peoria.
+Local alumni work at Caterpillar, OSF, Unity Point, ICC, and USDA Peoria.

 If full time